Skip to main content

 At this point, you can also ask people whether they plan to attend to get an estimated head count.

 3. Lost in email translation.
-Spam, work and personal emails all create mounds of cyber-data that can be overwhelming.
+Spam, work and personal emails all create mounds of information that can be overwhelming.
 In group planning, I’ve found sending details out in bulk after key decisions have been made mitigates questions and headache for you, the organizer.

 What to include on your invitation: